getCUJO/QoOID/draft-ietf-ippm-qoo.md

 Quality of Outcome (QoO):
-: A network quality framework and metric that evaluates network quality based on how closely measured network conditions meet application-specific, quality-focused performance requirements.
+: A network quality framework and metric that evaluates network quality based on how closely measured network conditions meet application-specific, quality-focused network performance requirements.
 QoO is a QoS indicator that may be related to, but cannot be considered the same as, the actual QoE of end-users.

 QoO Score:
-: A numerical value that represents the distance-based assessment of network quality relative to network performance requirements for optimal and unacceptable application performance on a given network for a specific application, typically expressed as a percentage.
+: A numerical value that represents the distance-based assessment of network quality relative to application-specific, quality-focused network performance requirements for optimal and unacceptable application performance, typically expressed as a percentage.

 Optimal performance:
 : A level of performance beyond which further improvements in network conditions do not result in perceptible